-Laundry is included in the fee of the Home, however we do not undertake the washing of pure wool, hand knitted or thermalactyl garments.
+Laundry is included in the home’s fee.
+However, we do not undertake the washing of pure wool, hand-knitted or thermalactyl garments.
 Prior to admission all clothing should be clearly marked with woven sew-in labels to guard against loss.
 Basic mending is included in the fees.

-Your Health also post their jobs on indeedjobs.com
+Your Health Limited also posts its jobs on indeedjobs.com

 Meet Our Home Manager